ivanperez-keera/Yampa/README.md

 ## Examples

-There is a directory with examples, which includes two basic SDL examples and and one with using a Nintendo Wii Remote.
+There is a directory with examples, which includes two basic SDL examples and one with using a Nintendo Wii Remote.
 You can install them with:

 ```
 $ cabal sandbox init         # Optional, but recommended